TOM-Platform/.github/profile/CONTRIBUTING.md

 # Contributing to TOM (The Other Me)

+We strive to make contributing to this project as easy and transparent as possible.

+## Development Process
+This project is part of the `TOM` initiative.
+We actively develop `TOM-Platform` internally and share stable versions with the open-source community.

 ## Did you find a bug?

 - **Ensure the bug was not already reported** by searching on GitHub under Issues for the corresponding repository.